-- 1. Sanctions will be assigned as follows: - a.
-Sexual Assault Penetration or Sexual Assault Contact that is aggravated as defined in the SVSH Policy will result in a minimum sanction of suspension for two calendar years. - b.
-Sexual Assault Penetration, Domestic or Dating Violence, or Stalking will result in a minimum sanction of suspension for two calendar years unless there are exceptional circumstances. - c.
+- a.
+Sexual Assault Penetration or Sexual Assault Contact that is aggravated as defined in the SVSH Policy will result in a minimum sanction of suspension for two calendar years. - Sexual Assault Penetration, Domestic or Dating Violence, or Stalking will result in a minimum sanction of suspension for two calendar years unless there are exceptional circumstances. - c.
 Sexual Assault Contact will result in a minimum sanction of suspension for one calendar year, unless there are exceptional circumstances. - d.
 Sexual Harassment and Other Prohibited Behavior, as defined by the SVSH Policy, will not result in any minimum sanction but will be sanctioned in accordance with the factors identified in Section D above. - 2.
 Assigned sanctions for each case will be documented and reported to the Systemwide Title IX Director on a regular basis.
 The report is to ensure a reasonable level of consistency from campus to campus.